sajinsabu94/MusicJ/README.md

 # MusicJ
-A social media platform for Musicians
+A social media platform for Musicians built using PHP Codeigniter and MongoDB